Jimmy Kinnon: Formation of Narcotics Anonymous

 In the summer of 1953 Jimmy Kinnon and other members of Alcoholics Anonymous began holding their own separate meetings, which they called Narcotics Anonymous.
 They were given permission from Alcoholics Anonymous to adapt the AA Twelve Steps, and to change Step One from "We admitted we were powerless over alcohol..." to "We admitted we were powerless over our addiction..." as stated before.
 This was a significant change of focus from the AA program, because NA is then focused on recovery from the disease of addiction rather than from any particular substance use.
 Kinnon saw the substance use as a symptom of a deeper core issue, (i.e. the obsessive thinking and compulsive behavior) from which the substances are used to gain a temporary relief.
 Narcotics Anonymous was officially founded in July 1953 in Sun Valley, California.

 There was at the time a different organization also called Narcotics Anonymous that was previously founded in the 1940s by a recovering addict named Danny Carlsen in New York City, but it was more of a social-services organization than a Twelve Step Fellowship and it did not follow the Twelve Traditions.
 It was never connected to the Narcotics Anonymous Kinnon and his mates started in Sun Valley and died out in the mid-1960s.

+In the book "My Years with Narcotics Anonymous" Bob Stone wrote about the contribution of Jimmy: